cuervo-blanco/GranularSynthesizer/README.md

 - Add flags to the install.sh script for specified build (i.e: only build frontend)

-There are a two ways to install this App: directly through an executable provided at  [Installes Directory](./installers/) or cloning the repo and following the steps below.
+There are a two ways to install this App: directly through an executable provided in the [Releases](https://github.com/cuervo-blanco/GranularSynthesizer/releases) page, or cloning the repo and following the steps below.

 At this moment only Linux and MacOS are implemented, Windows will be setup properly soon.